unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/node-js-server-guide.md

 ---
-description: >-
+title: Node.js Server Guide for Login with Unstoppable
-  This integration guide is intended for a custom @uauth/node integration for server-side applications and does not come with a default front-end UI.
+description: This integration guide is intended for a custom @uauth/node integration for server-side applications and does not come with a default front-end UI.
 ---

 # Node.js Server Guide: Login with Unstoppable